toilaluan/DOST-AI/readme.md

 ## AI Server for DOST

 ### How to install
+1. Replace your OPENAI_API_KEY in `.env`

-Install required library by run command `pip install -r requirements.txt`
+2. Install required library by run command `pip install -r requirements.txt`

 ### Run server